 If your furnace isn’t running properly, you’ll have cold, damp air circulating around your home.
 This will cause the boiler to overheat, which will lead to other problems – like frozen pipes

 Water heaters should be serviced a minimum of once every two years.
 This includes draining the sediment (or rust) out of the bottom of your tank, as well as replacing any worn parts that are exposed to water flow like anode rods, etc. A water heater will last approximately 10-12 years if serviced regularly but can last much longer if it is inspected and repaired early on before significant problems develop.

 The main water shut-off valve is usually located in the basement of your home or building.

 This is a very important valve to know about and the one you need to be concerned with most.
 If there was a pipe burst, for example, your first action should be to go turn off this water valve.
 The reason behind this is that if you do not turn off the main water supply, even if it’s just a small pipe burst, it will completely fill up your home within minutes.

 A pipe burst can happen anytime and could lead to major destruction in both monetary and structural damages to your property if it isn’t immediately stopped… So make sure you know where the main water shut-off is!

 Get help from a professional

-Plumber To Your Door in Etobicoke is your local, licenced and fully insured plumber.
+Plumber To Your Door in Etobicoke is your local, licensed, and fully insured plumber.
 We’re here to help you with all your plumbing needs, big or small.
-Winter can be tough on plumbing, so it’s important to have a licenced professional you can trust to help you out when things go wrong.
+Winter can be tough on plumbing, so it’s important to have a licensed professional you can trust to help you out when things go wrong.
 We’ll be there when you need us, 24/7, 365 days a year.